yemix/alucard-userbot/README.md

 - selfbot commands

 ### Install
-Open command promp and run "python3 -m pip install -r requirements.txt.
+Open command promp and run "python3 -m pip install -r requirements.txt or launch the install.bat

 After that enter your login-details in config.json.